 For the past few months my goal has been to get my new Air Fryer and all the blocks of tofu piled up in the cold drawer of my refrigerator to make tasty magic together.
-Have you tried my orange tofu yet ?
-Oh My!
-Really, i could eat that one every single day.
+Have you tried my scramble or orange tofu yet ?
+Not to be missed!

-- My top choice here are organic buckwheat soba noodles dressed in this oil-free mango avocado sauce.
-However any whole grain ramen noodles like a spelt or millet/brown rice variety will also work.
-For those of you not fond of avocados I have a more indulgent mango basil version of the same sauce to make everyone happy.
+- Noodles – organic buckwheat soba noodles dressed in this exotic basil mango sauce or an oil-free mango avocado sauce.
+Any whole grain ramen noodles like spelt or millet/brown rice will also work just fine.

 How do you make perfect crispy tofu?

 - Start by pressing the tofu and removing as much moisture as possible.

 - Tear it into irregular bite size pieces and pat dry again.
 Toss with a pinch of salt and tapioca.
 Arrange in the air fryer basket and air fry 13-14 minutes at 400″F giving it a shake half way.

 - Now add it to coat in the peanut butter sauce and enjoy piled up over noodles or coconut rice.

 Can I bake the tofu in the oven ?

 Preheat your oven to 425″F and bake the tofu pieces on a parchment lined baking sheet for 20 to maybe 25 minutes until just crispy around the edges.

 - soba noodles dressed in mango basil sauce <– Favorite Combo EVER!